 Continuity Clinic at Harborview

 “I’m interested in public health and increasing access to mental health services.
-I’ve become very interested in the collaborative care model, a model developed at UW that increases access to care.
+I’ve become very interested in the collaborative care model, a model developed at UW that increases access to psychiatric services.
 I hope to be involved in collaborative care in some way in the future.
-In the near future, I want to stay in academic medicine and do a fellowship, either in geriatric psychiatry or psychosomatic medicine.
+In the near future, I want to stay in academic medicine and do a fellowship in psychosomatic medicine.
 In addition, I’d love to do some work in global mental health, perhaps working with a nonprofit that increases access to quality mental health services abroad."

 "I wanted to come to a place where residents were thriving, and with a residency program structure that supported residents’ personal wellness in addition to clinical education, and encouraging their career goals.
 I also have a broad range of interests right now (including psychotherapy, global mental health, and child psych), and wanted to go somewhere where I could get well-rounded training, and explore these interests in-depth. ”